 Mohammed V University is an international academic leader committed to the global exchange of ideas and people.
 In particular, it participates in a wide variety of bilateral and multilateral research initiatives, hosts visiting scholars from throughout the world, and works cooperatively with several international organizations, most notably the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The university is also home to a growing number of international students, most of them from African and Asian countries.

-AMIDEAST Education Abroad Program in Rabat students participate in three program-organized excursions outside of Rabat to visit major cities and historical sites in Morocco.
-The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff from Mohammed V University and are led by a member of the faculty.
+AMIDEAST Education Abroad Program in Rabat students participate in two program-organized excursions outside of Rabat to visit major cities and historical sites in Morocco.
+The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff and are led by a member of the faculty.
 Organized activities are combined with limited free time, allowing students to explore independently within a safe and structured framework.
 Program excursions may include the following:

-Five days/four nights in Zawiya Ahansal, a rural Amazigh community
+- Several days in Zawiyat Ahansal, a rural Amazigh community